 - ordinarily live in Australia and have done so for 12 months before filing for divorce.

 There must be appropriate arrangements in place for any children of the marriage before a Divorce Order will be granted.

 You may commence negotiations or property settlement proceedings before you apply for a divorce.
 Note, once you have been granted a divorce, you must commence property settlement proceedings within one year.

 A divorce order will legally dissolve your marriage, but it will not finalise matters of your marriage such as the living arrangements for your children and child support, the division of your marital property, or spousal maintenance.

 Division of Matrimonial Property

 Property Settlement is a complex area of law.
-At Keir Steele Waldon Lawyers we can help you with how your assets, liabilities and financial resources can be divided between you and your former partner.
+At Keir Steele Waldon Lawyers, our family lawyers can help you with how your assets, liabilities and financial resources can be divided between you and your former partner.

 Under the Family Law Act 1975 (Cth), the term ‘property’ encompasses all assets owned by both parties from cash, cars and real estate to family businesses and shares in companies, superannuation, trusts, redundancy payments, overseas assets, and more.

-There is so much to consider and even if you and your former spouse have agreed to have each of you keep all assets and liabilities currently in your respective possessions, you should consider seeking legal advice to formalise the settlement and avoid any future claims.
+There is so much to consider and even if you and your former spouse have agreed to have each of you keep all assets and liabilities currently in your respective possessions, you should engage a family lawyer to formalise the settlement and avoid any future claims.